Chrome, Smoke & BBQ: Release of original mixes

 In 2013, Warner Bros.
 Records released the CD box set The Complete Studio Albums 1970–1990, which includes the first ten ZZ Top studio albums, all with their original mixes.
-The timeframe of that ten album box set corresponds basically with the timeframe of Chrome, Smoke & BBQ; i.e., the London Records and Warner Bros.
+The timeframe of that ten album box set corresponds basically with the timeframe of Chrome, Smoke & BBQ, that is, the London Records and Warner Bros.
 Records recording years.

 Track listing

 All tracks are written by Billy Gibbons, Dusty Hill and Frank Beard, except where noted.